arunma/course-dbt/greenery/Week1_ShortAnswers_README.md

 ---

-## Question 5: How many unique sessions do we have per hour
+## Question 5: On average, how many unique sessions do we have per hour?

 ```SQL
 WITH session_counts AS (